rlsn/Ingestor/README.md

 ## Key Features
-- Dataset Acquisition:
+- Dataset Acquisition & Usage:
      - Support for downloading and loading datasets with a simple one-line command.
      - Automatic handling of subsets and partitions for efficient data storage and access.
+     - Support dataset batched loading.
+     - Adding new datasets via URL with minimal effort

 - Data Organization:
     - Three-level data organization structure: dataset, subset, and partition.
     - Support for both local and network file systems for data storage.
-    - Efficient handling of large files by allowing batched loading.
+    - Efficient handling of large files by storing data in partitions.

 - Web Interface
     - Introduced a web UI for intuitive data management and analysis.